selvi-aras/DP-via-DRO/README.md

 <summary> <b> Multi-dimensional Data Independent Noise
  </b> </summary>

-  This folder includes the C++ codes for the 2D query optimization (both directly optimizing it, or computing the 2D guarantees of the product of two 1-D distributions) that we document in the GitHub App do not document in folder "GitHub Appendices" and file "GitHub_supplement.pdf" (pages 11-13).
+  This folder includes the C++ codes for the 2D query optimization (both directly optimizing it, or computing the 2D guarantees of the product of two 1-D distributions) that we document in the folder "GitHub Appendices" and file "GitHub_supplement.pdf" (pages 11-13).
+Note that this is a preliminary study, and it is not included in the main paper.

 </details>